MaximeThoonsen/sandbox-nginx/README.md

 ##Exercise
+The first step is to create a nginx conf to display the page in www/exercice/index.html when you type "http://exercise.demo" in your browser.

-The goal of the exercice is to display the page in www/exercice/index.html.
-The webpage contains an ajax call to a node koa server (via '/api').
+The second step is to make a successful call to a node api listening on the port 3000.

-More info about koa here: https://github.com/koajs/koa

-To install koa:
+We need to run our api

+In the www directory
 <pre>
-$ npm install koa
+$ npm install
 </pre>

-Then you need to run the koa server:
+Then you need to run the node server:
 <pre>
-$ alias node='node --harmony'
-$ node app.js
+$ ./node_modules/.bin/coffee app.coffee
 </pre>

+You can now modify your nginx conf in order to reach your api on the port 3000 with the /api url.

 ## License
 MIT